sadeqateyat/Knawat-PHP-SDK/README.md

 ## Getting started

-Check out the Knawat REST API endpoints and data that can be manipulated in <https://mp.knawat.io/>.
+Check out the Knawat Dropshipping REST API endpoints and data that can be manipulated in <https://mp.knawat.io/>.

 ## Setup

-Setup for the new Knawat REST API integration:
+Setup for the new Knawat Dropshipping REST API integration:

 ```php
 require __DIR__ . '/vendor/autoload.php';